 Students may someday need a loan to make a large purchase such as a vehicle, higher education, or a home.
 Their ability to qualify for the loan will depend, in part, on their credit history.
-In addition, individuals who qualify for the best interest rates can save thousands of dollars over the course of a loan from lower interest rates.
+In addition, individuals who qualify for the best interest rates can save thousands of dollars over the course of a loan on interest payments.